top of page

 Blasphemous thoughts, fears of offending God, or doubts about being a “good” person.

-4. Mental reviewing or rumination
+4. Time consuming mental reviewing or rumination

 Repeatedly going over past actions, conversations, or thoughts to check for potential moral or ethical missteps.